ex0-tekk/Diabolist-VR/README.md

 ## **5 - MCM Recorder Auto-Load Settings**

+---

 Start DVR through SKSE on the top right section of ModOrganizer, once you finish creating a new character and you spawn into the starting area it will spam the top of your screen with MCM mods being enabled in DVR, It will **Auto-Load and Streamline ALL Highly Recommeneded and Critical specific settings for DVR**.
 These Auto-Load settings are **Highly Recommended and some are CRITICAL** for the best DVR experience. **This process will give users a notification if they try to interrupt and it will warn them to let it finish, when it's done loading you will be notified.**

 ![Finished DVR MCM Setup2](https://user-images.githubusercontent.com/78007822/156894808-f57a4461-6c00-4692-9be7-a5034f7ddf26.png)
 ![Finished DVR MCM Setup3](https://user-images.githubusercontent.com/78007822/156894810-ed5bf4f2-f158-4fe5-91e6-84b5fb4db75b.png)
 The [MCM Recorder](https://www.nexusmods.com/skyrimspecialedition/mods/61719) nexus link is provided for further information, the author provides a short YouTube video to help you fully understand how this mod works.

+---

 ### **5A - Fine-Tuned Challenge**

+---

-**DVR uses Adept difficulty by default, this is CRITICAL to utilize the Fine-Tuned Challenge mod**, because the dmg & spawn multiplier numbers will not function as intended if any other vanilla difficulty setting is used, this mod simply REPLACES the vanilla difficulty settings with detailed % numbers.
-Experiment if you want, however, Fine-Tuned DEFAULT % with ADEPT set is a good start if you want easy dungeon crawling, but for the best experience you would set the multipliers progressively higher, for example I use: Easy: 100%, Medium: 125%, Hard: 150%, Very Hard: 200%, then adjust the Dmg taken & Dmg inflicted sliders based on your preferences, I use 75% Dmg Inflicted and 125% Dmg Taken, I also take followers on my adventures, you'll probably want to aswell
+**DVR uses Adept difficulty by default, this is CRITICAL to utilize the Fine-Tuned Challenge mod**, because the dmg & spawn multiplier numbers will not function as intended if any other vanilla difficulty setting is used, **this mod simply REPLACES the vanilla difficulty settings with detailed % numbers.** Experiment if you want, however, Fine-Tuned DEFAULT % with ADEPT set is a good start if you want easy dungeon crawling, but **for the best experience you would set the multipliers progressively higher**, for example I use: Easy: 130%, Medium: 140%, Hard: 150%, Very Hard: 160%, then adjust the Dmg taken & Dmg inflicted sliders based on your preferences, I use 80% Dmg Inflicted and 120% Dmg Taken, **I also take followers on my adventures, you'll probably want too aswell.**

 ![Fine-Tuned Challenge Settings](https://user-images.githubusercontent.com/78007822/139785982-11c9f46d-1439-4129-a33e-d783dc2c8b3b.png)

+---

 ### **5B - RLE-SiC-Mihail Monsters**

+---

 DVR uses several monster mods at its core which have either been repaired or enhanced with xEdit and CAO (or both), and to optimize and minimize any 4k textures down to 1k or 2k: Hosting over 50 Mihail Monsters, along with Rogue Like Encounters(RLE), Skyrim Immersive Creatures(SiC), Scary Night Spawner(SNS) and Creepy Zombies(CZ).. additionally, Skyrim Underground has it's own set of monsters spread out between 2 massive underground dungeons

-RLE provides 3 Combat modules to pick from and DVR uses the Clean Combat Module, which only alters the enemy combat styles, this module adds NO further difficulty, and it lets Fine-Tuned Challenge handle all base difficulty aspects
+RLE provides 3 Combat modules to pick from and **DVR uses the Clean Combat Module**, which only alters the enemy combat styles, **this module adds NO further difficulty, and it lets Fine-Tuned Challenge handle all base difficulty aspects.**

+---

-**RLE Combat Features, Quoted From Nexus:**
+## **RLE Combat Features, Quoted From Nexus:**

+---

 - **RAID ADDS:** Dragons (and many other creatures) now have mmo-style adds which spawn mid-fight, regular dragons get two or more dragonlings at 50% health, Alduin gets dragonlings at 50% and 2 or more Blackguards of Akatosh (black daedroths wielding daedric greatswords) at 25%.